Logan: Do you have nightmares?

 - The fact that Magneto was right.
 Humans did figure out a way to cause the extinction of mutantkind.
 Previous human villains resorted to violence one way or another to rid the world of mutants and all failed.
 Zander Rice simply found the most effective and unnoticeable way to suppress the mutation gene before birth by making foodstuffs and drinks out of a special GMO, while giving the job of physical extermination of what little was left to the Reavers.

-- The frost breath X-23 kid freezes the arm of one of the Reavers and shatters it.
+- The frost breath X-23 kid freezes the arm of one of the Reavers and shatters it right off his body.
 Cue the blood and scream.

 - One of the X-23 kids telekinetically throws a rain of wood shards and pine needles at some of the Reavers, turning the head of one of them into a bloody porcupine and eventually blows him to pieces with them.